anjaysahoo/frontend-interview/1-important-concept/07-react/readme.md

 - **Large Data Sets**: When rendering hundreds or thousands of items, list virtualization is essential to prevent performance bottlenecks.
 - **Infinite Scrolling**: It works perfectly with infinite scroll patterns, where new items are loaded dynamically as the user scrolls.

-Would you like to dive deeper into any specific part of list virtualization or related concepts like infinite loading?
 </details>
 </details>

+* **Pure Components:** Use `PureComponent` for components that render the same output given the same props.
+This avoids unnecessary re-renders.
+* **Conditional Rendering:** Use conditional rendering techniques like `if` statements or the ternary operator to avoid rendering unnecessary components.

+#### 4. **Profiling and Optimization:**
+* **Browser Developer Tools:** Use browser developer tools to profile your application and identify performance bottlenecks.
+* **Performance Libraries:** Consider using performance libraries like React DevTools Profiler or the Chrome Performance tab to gain insights into rendering times, component updates, and memory usage.

+#### 5. **Server-Side Rendering (SSR):**
+* **Improved Time to Interactive:** SSR can improve perceived performance by rendering the initial HTML on the server, reducing the amount of JavaScript that needs to be downloaded and executed on the client.

+#### 6. **Caching:**
+* **Component Caching:** Use libraries like `react-query` or `swr` to cache data fetched from APIs, reducing the need for repeated network requests.
+* **Browser Caching:** Leverage browser caching mechanisms to store static assets and reduce network traffic.
+* **API Caching:** Use libraries like `react-query` or `swr` to cache data fetched from APIs, reducing the need for repeated network requests.

+#### 7. **Lazy Loading:**
+* **Images and Media:** Use `lazy` attribute for images and other media to defer loading until they are visible in the viewport.

+#### 8. **Minification and Compression:**
+* **Reduce File Size:** Minify JavaScript and CSS files to reduce their size and improve load times.
+* **Compression:** Use compression techniques like Gzip to further reduce file size.
+* **Tree Shaking:** Use tree shaking techniques to remove unused code and reduce bundle size.
+Mostly taken care by bundler like Webpack, Parcel, and Vite.

-2. Million Lint is a VSCode extension that speeds up your website!
+**Note:** Million Lint is a VSCode extension that speeds up your website!
 Your React app is slow.
 Million Lint surfaces problematic code and automatically suggests ways to improve it.https://million.dev/docs
 </details>